 Why Are Product Security Leaders Future CISOs?

 As we’ve said already, product security leaders are uniquely positioned to become the next generation of CISOs.
-Unlike traditional security roles that focus primarily on application vulnerabilities or compliance, product security teams have a broader, more strategic perspective—one that aligns security with engineering, business objectives, and risk management at scale.
+Unlike traditional security roles that focus primarily on application vulnerabilities or compliance, teams have a broader, more strategic perspective that aligns security with engineering, business objectives, and risk management at scale.

 What sets product security leaders apart?

-• They understand the pressures of shipping fast: Product security managers work closely with engineering and DevOps, integrating security seamlessly into workflows without slowing down releases.
+- They Understand the Pressures of Shipping Fast: Product-focused security managers work closely with engineering and DevOps, integrating security seamlessly into workflows without slowing down releases.

 All of this said, the best way to understand why product security leaders are poised to become future CISOs is to look at the risks they work to prevent.
 From supply chain attacks to cloud misconfigurations and insecure APIs, these threats don’t just impact security—they directly affect business continuity, customer trust, and compliance.

-But these are just two types of product security risks.
+But these are just two types of risks.
 Let’s explore more, including why they’re so pervasive and how they can be effectively mitigated.

 Hardcoded secrets—API keys, database credentials, and cloud access tokens—are one of the most dangerous yet common security issues in modern software development.
 A single leaked secret in a public repository or log file can allow attackers to gain unauthorized access, escalate privileges, and move laterally within an organization’s infrastructure.